 Yes.
-Lead levels at Spangdahlem AB are very low and pose very minimal risk to health.
 The sampling frequency established by the FGS-G for Lead is once every three years.
-Our last sampling event for Lead was completed in 2021.
-The next scheduled sampling will be in the summer of 2024.
+Our last sampling event for Lead was completed in 2024.
+The next scheduled sampling will be in the summer of 2027.

-The 2021 Lead sampling event concluded that the 90th percentile of samples collected for Lead were below the Action Level.
+The 2024 Lead sampling event concluded that the 90th percentile of samples collected for Lead were below the Action Level.
 The 90th percentile sample is required by the EPA to be compared to the Action Level for Lead samples.
 These results are within the FGS-G and EPA Lead and Copper Rule requirements.